nimakam/nimakam-notes/stable-coin/papers/v0.1/business-whitepaper.md

 ## Technical features

-In more technical terms, \{\{PegLoan\}\} is a trust-minimized, governance-minimized, capital efficient, collateral-backed stable-coin system on Ethereum that only works with ETH as collateral and has no formal governance process or token.
+In more technical terms, \{\{PegLoan\}\} is a trust-minimized, governance-minimized, capital efficient, collateral-backed stablecoin system on Ethereum that only works with ETH as collateral and has no formal governance process or token.
 It focuses on one stable currency pegged to the US dollar, given the minimal level of cognitive load required for everyday use of a US dollar digital currency.
 However, it is possible for anyone to copy the ideas and open source code behind \{\{PegLoan\}\} to deploy new instances of the system targeting different currencies or other baskets of assets.

 - Fully decentralized operation, lowering chance of capture or rent seeking
 - Better capital efficiency due to elimination of governance token